weitzwoman/BankNotes/README.md

 - as a user, i can add bills that are due, with notifications

 Dreaming Big:
-- super swell styling with graphs and charts
 - stock market ticker
 - location heat map of spending
 - Paper Clip Gem